fyliu/docker-mkdocs/docs/maintainer.md

     git commit -m"feat: add plugin mkdocs-multirepo-plugin"
     ```

-1. Once merged into `main`, the CD will build the new image and upload it with the `latest` tag.
+1. Once merged into `main`, the CI will build the new image and upload it with the `latest` tag.

 ??? info "How we set it up"